For Prostate Health

 is actually a food.
 Like spinach!
 Generations ago it was considered a poor man's vegetable.
 It grows wild and it often considered a common weed.
 Just like the dandelion (which is one of the finest liver tonics in the world!).

-Stinging Nettle is still quite a popular food in rural farm areas where it grows quite freely.
-People continue to eat it because it is delicious!
+This herb is still quite a popular food in rural farm areas where it grows quite freely.
+People continue to eat it as any other green vegetable because it is delicious!

 The Medicinal Properties Of Stinging Nettle

 Were Only Discovered By Accident

 If you study herbal treatment history, you will find that:

 - People with kidney and urinary problems who ate Stinging Nettle regularly found they felt better.
 They could pee more easily and fully.